Association of Law Librarians in Central England (ALLICE)

 Regular audio seminars are organised by the steering group, allowing members to continue with their professional development from anywhere in the world, without having to leave their desk.
 We aim to use the latest technology to keep expense to a minimum.

-The Scottish Law Librarians Group represents those individuals and organisations working in Scotland with an interest in Legal Information provision and includes members from professional bodies, government, publishers, law firms and academic institutions.The Group formally meets three times a year.
-There are over ninety members, and past activities have included visits, talks, training courses and networking events.
-Membership costs £10 per year.
+The Scottish Law Librarians Group represents those individuals and organisations working in Scotland with an interest in Legal Information provision and includes members from professional bodies, government, publishers, law firms and academic institutions.The Group formally meets at least three times a year.
+There are over seventy members, and activities include visits, talks, training courses and networking events.
+Membership costs £15 per year (£10 for student/unwaged).

 The US Law Firms Librarians Network is an informal group, set up in December 2001, to provide additional support to those information professionals working in US law firms,or working with US legal information.
 Professionals based in US law firms may have special concerns that affect them e.g. issues related to contracts negotiated Stateside; working across time zones; working in small teams or in one-man-bands; or specific US legal information databases.
 The network meets on an ad-hoc basis, with meetings arranged by members on a voluntary basis, and often feature product demonstrations.
 The group is not exclusive to US law firms - if you would like more information please contact Jas Breslin.